fossasia/susi_server/README.rst

 |Deploy| |Deploy on Scalingo| |Deploy to Bluemix| |Deploy to Docker
 Cloud|

-At this time, Susi is not provided in compiled form, you easily build it yourself.
+At this time, Susi AI is not provided in compiled form, you easily build it yourself.
 It's not difficult and done in one minute!
-The source code is hosted at https://github.com/fossasia/susi_server, you can download it and run Susi with:
+The source code is hosted at https://github.com/fossasia/susi_server, you can download it and run Susi AI with:

 ::